jagotu/BACIL/thesis_text/thesis_text.md

 #### Bytecode nodes

 The smallest compilation unit of Truffle is a Node.
 This nomenclature comes from Truffle's original AST-based design, where nodes represented actual nodes in the syntax tree.
-The supported pattern was that the nodes were small, typically representing a single operation - for example, an `AddNode` that had two child nodes and added them together.
+The supported pattern was that the nodes were small, typically representing a single operation - for example, an `AddNode` that has two child nodes and adds them together.

-However, this design is not applicable for our bytecode interpreter.
+However, this design is not applicable to our bytecode interpreter.
 Inside one method, the bytecode doesn't have any tree structure we could replicate with the nodes.
 The most straightforward solution is to have one node per one bytecode chunk, which in the CLI subset we implement corresponds to one method.
 We call such a node the `BytecodeNode`.

-Having big nodes with several instructions has its tradeoffs, mainly the fact that without additional work (described below), once a node starts executing in a specific performance tier (see [Tiered compilation](#tiered-compilation), it has to finish running in that specific tier.
+Having big nodes with several instructions has its tradeoffs, mainly the fact that without additional work (described below) once a node starts executing in a specific performance tier (see [Tiered compilation](#tiered-compilation)), it has to finish running in that specific tier.
 Truffle always starts executing code immediately in interpreted mode and only later considers compiling it.
 This can lead to poor results.
 For example, let's consider the following code running in a one-node-per-method implementation:

 ```C#
 static int Main()